 Source: Center for Transportation Research.
 Annual Surveys of Safety Belt and Motorcycle Helmet Usage.
-Knoxville, TN: University of Tennessee, 2003 - 2019.
+Knoxville, TN: University of Tennessee, 2003 - 2020.

-The lowest percent of seat belt users were observed to be in the pickup truck category; however, there was an increase in this category, from 78.3 percent in 2014 to 84.9 percent in 2019.
+The lowest percent of seat belt users were observed to be in the pickup truck category; however, there was an increase in this category, from 78.3 percent in 2014 to 84.9 percent in 2020.
 While the seat belt usage rate for pickup truck drivers remains lower than other classes of vehicles, the trend leads us to believe that behavior change has occurred among pickup truck drivers through enforcement and education.

 Child Passenger Safety (CPS) is another essential component of occupant protection.
-NHTSA's Countermeasures That Work, Ninth Edition, states, "Abundant research has shown that correctly using an appropriate child restraint or seat belt is the single most effective way to save lives and reduce injuries in crashes.
-Lap and shoulder combination seat belts, when used, reduce the risk of fatal injury to front-seat passenger car occupants by 45% and the risk of moderate-to-critical injury by 50%."
-While Tennessee's child passenger restraint laws requiring a car seat or booster seat use for children ages eight and under have resulted in more children being buckled up, more education is required
+While Tennessee's child passenger restraint laws requiring a car seat or booster seat use for children ages eight and under have resulted in more children being buckled up, more education is required.

-The TNTrafficSafety Resource Service CPS Checkpoint Report from October 1, 2018 - September 30, 2019, indicates a misuse rate of 83 percent in Tennessee.
-While this is an improvement from 95 percent in 2004, this misuse rate is higher than the national average and is a concerning constant.
-In FFY 2022, The TN Traffic Safety Resource Service will expand the data collection tool to include misuse categories to understand actual misuse better and identify strategies to improve education to caregivers to promote best practice and compliance with car seat manufacturer installation and use instructions.
-The following chart shows a summary of the report.
+The TNTrafficSafety Resource Service CPS Checkpoint Report from October 1, 2020, to September 30, 2021, indicates a misuse rate of 65 percent in Tennessee.
+While this is a significant improvement from 86 percent in 2019.
+It is a concern that this is an anomaly related to pandemic travel restrictions and changes to normal activities.
+In FFY 2023, The TN Traffic Safety Resource Service will expand the data collection to include misuse categories to understand actual misuse better and identify strategies to improve education to caregivers to promote best practice and compliance with car seat manufacturer installation and use instructions.
+The chart on the following page shows a summary of the report.

-TNTrafficSafety Resource Service CPS Checkpoint Report from October 1, 2018 - September 30, 2019
+TNTrafficSafety Resource Service CPS Checkpoint Report from October 1, 2020 - September 30, 2021

-Number of check-up events 285
+Number of check-up events 169

-Number of new seat installations 775
+Number of new seat installations 308

-Number of unsafe seats 226
+Number of unsafe seats 44

-Number of seats distributed 428
+Number of seats distributed 291

-Number of unrestrained children 226
+Number of unrestrained children 91

-Number of seats checked 2,565
+Number of seats checked 645

-Number of seats misused 2,118
+Number of seats misused 544

-Number of seats used correctly 397
+Number of seats used correctly 76